wics-uw/website/content/pages/constitution.md

        upcoming term.
 If a majority of members uphold the objection, the individual will be denied a position on the next term's committee and must apply in the future as a new volunteer.
-Otherwise, they will be accepted as a returning member.
+Otherwise, they will be accepted as a returning member;

     4. An objection can be raised privately to the Chair or Secretary, who will bring the case to the committee and determine if the objection requires investigation under the the Code of Conduct.

-5. Once the committee has been chosen, the Chair of the WiCS Committee must ratify the new committeee.
+5. Once the new committee members have been chosen, the Chair of the WiCS Committee must ratify the new committeee.

+6. With the possible exception of the Chair, committee members will select their roles during the first meeting of the new committee, subject to the following conditions:

+    1. Members intending to serve as Chair or Secretary must be on a study term with no competing full-time commitments, such as a co-op job;

+    2. Members intending to serve as the Finance Director, Office Manager, or Systems Administrator must be on a study term or working on campus.

+7. The Chair may be selected by the returning members before the first meeting of the new committee, subject to the following conditions:

+    1. The Chair should be a returning member.
+Returning members can nominate themselves or another returning member for the position;

+    2. The new Chair may be a new volunteer only if no returning member wishes to serve as Chair;

+    3. The returning members may select the Chair at any time before the start of the new term if the Chair is a returning member and if they constitute the majority (>50%) of the new term's committee.
+Otherwise, the Chair shall be chosen at the first meeting of the new term's committee.

 ## iii.
 Resignations and Removal of Members ###